If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Sharing information about tamariki and rangatahi

-• Investigation – when the concern for te tamaiti meets the criteria in the Child Protection Protocol.
+• Investigation – when the concern for te tamaiti or rangatahi meets the criteria in the Child Protection Protocol.

 Decision response tool